HRussellZFAC023/wendyannedaloz.com/site/content/_index.md

     text: Photoshoot with Constance Victoria, a fashion and portrait photographer based in bristol and London.
   - image: img/WendyAnneDaloz@IuliaDavid(3).jpg
-    text: Photoshoot with Lulia David, a London based photographer specialising in editorial, commercial and beauty portrait photography.
+    text: Photoshoot with Iulia David, a London based photographer specialising in editorial, commercial and beauty portrait photography.
 background:
   heading: Background